 Max Lyandvert is a composer, sound designer and director whose work with STC will be familiar to many of you.
 He won a Helpmann Award for his sound design on STC's epic Shakespeare cycle The War of the Roses in 2008 and has received Sydney Theatre Award nominations for his work on The Art of War (2007), The Lost Echo (2006), Festen and Julius Caesar (both 2005).
 More recently, his compositions have featured on our stages in The Golden Age, Hay Fever and All My Sons.

-In 2017, he returns to lend his sonic talents to The Testament of Mary and Dinner, collaborating on both with STC Resident Director Imara Savage.
+In 2017, he returns to lend his sonic talents to The Testament of Mary, Australian Graffiti and Dinner.
 Here, he shares some of his favourite recent compositions and tells us a little about each of them.
 Listen in and be swept away.